-2.2.
-A Novel Approach: Bandwidth Specified as an Interval
+2.2 A Novel Approach: Bandwidth Specified as an Interval

 To overcome the difficulties faced by users in specifying the exact amount of quantitative bandwidth required while outsourcing the VPN service to ISPs, our model supports a flexible way to express SLAs where a range of quantitative amounts, rather than a single value, can be specified.
 Although it has several advantages, this also makes the edge and the interior provisioning difficult.
 This complexity can be explained with a simple example.
-Referring to Fig. 1, assume that the edge router R2 has been provisioned to provide 20 Mbps quantitative resources to establish VPN connections elsewhere in the network with the ISP has providing two options via a web interface to the VPN customers to select the rate of the connections dynamically: 1 Mbps or 2 Mbps.
+Referring to Figure 1, assume that the edge router R2 has been provisioned to provide 20 Mbps quantitative resources to establish VPN connections elsewhere in the network with the ISP providing two options via a web interface to the VPN customers to select the rate of the connections dynamically: 1 Mbps or 2 Mbps.
 It is easy to see that at any time there can be 20 connections each having 1 Mbps, or 10 connections each enjoying 2 Mbps, or even a mixture of the two (e.g., 5 connections with 2 Mbps, 10 connections with 1 Mbps).
-When a new connection is accepted or an active connection terminates, maintaining the network state is simple and does not cause either reductions or force any renegotiations to existing connections.
-If there are
+When a new connection is accepted or an active connection terminates, maintaining the network state is simple and does not cause either reductions or force any re-negotiations to existing connections.
+If there are 20 connections of 1 Mbps and one connection leaves, then there will be simply 19 connections of 1 Mbps.
+Admission process is equally simple.